pac4j/vertx-pac4j/README.md

 For indirect clients (like Facebook), the user is redirected to an external identity provider for login and then back to the application.
 Thus, a callback endpoint is required in the application.
 It is managed by the `CallbackHandler` which has the following behaviour:

-1) the credentials are extracted from the current request to fetch the user profile (from the identity provider) which is then saved in the web session
+1) the credentials are extracted from the current request to fetch the user profile (from the identity provider) which is then saved in the web otherSession

 2) finally, the user is redirected back to the originally requested url (or to the `defaultUrl`).